Odia Ofeimun: Biography

 Odia Ofeimun was born in Iruekpen-Ekpoma, Edo State, Nigeria, in 1950.
 He worked as a news reporter, factory labourer and civil servant before studying Political Science at the University of Ibadan, where his poetry won first prize in the University Competition of 1975.
 That year his work appeared in the anthology Poems of Black Africa, edited by Wole Soyinka.

 Ofeimun also worked as an administrative officer in the Federal Public Service Commission, as a teacher, as private (political) secretary to Chief Obafemi Awolowo, leader of the Unity Party of Nigeria, and as a member of the editorial board of The Guardian Newspapers in Lagos.
-He studied at Oxford University on a Commonwealth fellowship.
+Ofeimun studied at Oxford University on a Commonwealth fellowship.
 Returning to Nigeria at the annulment of the 1993 election, he wrote columns for The Guardian On Sunday, the Nigerian Tribune, as well as contributing to many other newspapers.
 He was chairman of the editorial board of the defunct daily, A.M.
 News, as well as The News and Tempo magazines.

 Ofeimun was publicity secretary (1982–84), general secretary (1984–88) and president (1993–97) of the Association of Nigerian Authors.
 He was also designated advisor to PEN Nigeria Centre and is a founding member of the Pan African Writers' Association.

 Ofeimun is the author of more than 40 works.
 His published collections of poetry include The Poet Lied (1980), A Handle for The Flutist (1986), Dreams At Work and London Letter and Other Poems (2000).
 His poems for dance drama, Under African Skies (1990) and Siye Goli - A Feast of Return (1992), were commissioned and performed across the UK and Western Europe by Adzido Pan-African Dance Ensemble in the early 1990s, and his most recent poem for dance drama, Nigeria The Beautiful, has been staged through major Nigerian cities to wide acclaim.